InstrumentBox/Network/Sources/WebCore/WebCore.docc/Security/EvaluateServerTrust.md

 The `ServerTrustURLAuthenticationHandler` is responsible for storing an internal mapping of `ServerTrustPolicy` values to a particular host.
 This allows the web client to evaluate each host with different evaluators.
 To apply policy for all hosts except specified use `*` as host name.
-This handler should be set as one of the handlers in a ``URLSessionWebClientConfiguration``.
+This handler should be set as one of the handlers in a `URLSessionWebClient.Configuration`.

 ```swift
 let serverTrustHandler = ServerTrustURLAuthenticationHandler(serverTrustPolicies: [